 Generally, Florida law presumes that parents share the right to custody of their children unless there is reason to believe that it would not be in the child’s best interests.
 One unfortunately common reason that this may occur is if one parent has committed domestic violence.
 Florida courts understand the detrimental effect that domestic violence can have on children and do their best to protect children from harm.
-An understanding family law attorney can help you keep yourself and your child safe from domestic violence.
+An understanding West Palm Beach domestic violence and child custody lawyer can help you keep yourself and your child safe from domestic violence.

 Domestic Violence Defined